bartacruz/fgatc/README.md

 0. Make sure you have all the requirements installed.
 1. Grab the code and place it in some directory (D'oh!).
 2. Create a database.
-3. Edit settings.py to suit your needs (mostly db configuration)
+3. Copy settings.py.dist to settings.py and edit to suit your needs (mostly db configuration)
 4. Generate the tables with

 	```
-	$ python manage.py syncdb
 	$ python manage.py migrate
 	```

 5. Install the [Nasal script](Nasal/)

-There is a neat script in `fgserver/tools/airport_importer.py` that imports ALL the airports, whith runway and comm information, into the database from FlightGear's apt-dat.gz (or any X-Plane v810 airport file)
+There is a neat script in `fgserver/tools/airport_importer.py` that imports ALL the airports, whith runway and comm information, into the database from FlightGear's apt-dat.gz (or any X-Plane v1000 airport file)

 ## Usage

 1. Run the Django app: `$ python manage.py runserver`
-2. Point to your host, port 8000 (i.e.: <http://localhost:8000>) and do some admin stuff like:
+2. Point to your host (i.e.: <http://localhost:8000>) and do some admin stuff like:
   * Create airports and runways
   * Create AI Aircrafts.
 3. Run the server: `$ python server.py`